 Marathon training requires a pretty strict schedule.
 If you’re a mom, however, time is not always on your side.
-“Being a mom is the best thing that ever happened to me,” says Lacy Jennings, a physical therapist at Duke Sports Medicine.
+“Being a mom is the best thing that ever happened to me,” says Lacy Jennings, a physical therapist at the Duke Sports Medicine.
 “But it can make sticking to a regular running routine a challenge.”

 Having a flexible routine is the only way you’ll stay the course and reduce your risk of injury.